adblockradio/adblockradio/README.md

 ### Analysis of audio on a short time-window
 Chunks of ~1s of PCM audio are piped into two sub-modules:
-- a time-frequency analyser (`predictor-ml/ml.js`), featuring a [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network), that takes as an input a spectrogram derivative, the [Mel-frequency cepstral coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the signal.
+- a time-frequency analyser (`predictor-ml/ml.js`), featuring a [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network), that takes as an input a matrix similar to a spectrogram: [Mel-frequency cepstral coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) vs time.
 - a fingerprint matcher (`predictor-db/hotlist.js`), that searches for exact occurrences of known ads, musics or jingles.
-It use the module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint), that shares conceptual similarities with the [original Shazam algorithm](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).
+It use the landmark fingerprinting module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint), that shares conceptual similarities with the [original Shazam algorithm](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).

 ### Post-processing to smooth the results
 In `post-processing.js`, results are gathered for each audio segment.
 Past results are taken into account, as well as future results, within the limits of the file boundaries or of the stream audio buffer (usually between 4 and 16 precious seconds).
 Predictions are smoothed with weighted time-windows and dubious data points are pruned, introducing a [hysteresis](https://en.wikipedia.org/wiki/Hysteresis) behavior of predictions for live radio streams.